 Some alcohol and tobacco use by main characters.
 Main characters use drugs fairly frequently for recreational purposes.
 Negative repercussions sometimes occur.
 Some characters are heavily medicated.

 Did you know you can flag iffy content?
 Adjust limits for Drinking, Drugs & Smoking in your kid's entertainment guide.Get started

 Parents Need to Know

-Parents need to know that this well-executed drama deals with mature subjects like sex, intimacy, abortion, death, drugs, and violence.
+Parents need to know that Six Feet Under is a well-executed drama that deals with mature subjects like sex, intimacy, abortion, death, drugs, and violence.
 Each episode begins with a death, sometimes violently depicted, and later we often see the corpse being prepared for the funeral.
 Both adult and older teen characters have sex in and out of healthy and/or committed relationships, and though we don't see genitals, scenes are sometimes explicit.
 Drug use is common and only sometimes portrayed negatively.

-Created by Alan Ball, who won an Oscar for writing American Beauty, the show (which ran for five seasons on HBO) features a stellar group of actors, writers, and directors.
+Created by Alan Ball, who won an Oscar for writing American Beauty, the show features a stellar group of actors, writers, and directors.
 Out of this talent pool emerges a series dearly loved by its fans for the depth of its characters, its complex plots, and its impeccable writing.